 Pte.
 George Lacey (1898-1917)

-In 1901 the family were living at Brands Hatch, however by 1909 they had moved to Platt, where George and two of his siblings attended Platt School (they were previously at Horton Kirby School.)
-In 1911 the family were living in Crouch at Paxton Cottage and George was working at Platt Farm for a fruit farmer named Norman King Smith.
+In 1901 the family were living at Brands Hatch, however, by 1909 they had moved to Platt, where George and two of his siblings attended Platt School (they were previously at Horton Kirby School.)
+In 1911 the family were living near Crouch at Paxton Cottage, and George was working at Platt Farm for a fruit farmer named Norman King-Smith.